-But don’t be alarmed – horses don’t like change!
+If this has happened to you, don’t be discouraged – horses don’t like change!

-We at Mad Barn have learned a few tricks along the way to help ease the process of giving a new supplement to your horse.
-Here, we present some strategies and protocols for introducing it and what you can expect with the process.
+At Mad Barn, we’ve learned a few tricks along the way to help ease the process of introducing a new supplement to your horse.
+Here, we present some tips and strategies for acclimating your horse to a new supplement and what you can expect with the process.

 Horses are naturally very cautious when it comes to new feeds.
-When you add on to this an extremely heightened sense of smell, you have yourself an animal that can be very difficult to feed, especially if those feeds don’t taste as good as what they’re used to eating.
+When you add on to this innate behavior an extremely heightened sense of smell, you have yourself an animal that can be very resistant to changes in their feeding program.
+This is especially true if those feeds aren’t as rich in taste as what they’re used to eating.

-This can be a real problem because no horse owner wants to deprive their horse of tasty food!
+This can be a real problem because no horse owner wants to deprive their horse of tasty food or nutrients!

-Concentrated equine mineral and vitamin formulas, like Omneity or AminoTrace+, or gut health supplements like Visceral+, contain high levels of quality nutrients that can stand out to a horse.
+Concentrated equine mineral and vitamin formulas, like Omneity or AminoTrace+, or gut health supplements like Visceral+, contain high levels of quality nutrients that can stand out to a horse, leading to refusal.
 Getting these nutrients into your horse, however, is imperative for optimal health and performance.

 Start With a Very Small Amount

-The first step when trying to introduce a new mineral and vitamin to your horse is to start slow.
+Next, when it comes time to start introducing the supplement into the feed, start slow.
 Try one pellet or pinch at a time and gradually work up to the full recommended feeding rate.

-This may take a week or two, but your horse will end up getting used to it.
+This may take a week or two, but most horses will come around if given enough time.

 Mix it With Other, Tastier Feeds